silnrsi/fontdocs/README.md

 - Adjust `assets/css/webfontsttf.css` to point to wherever the TTF or OTF versions of your fonts can be found (typically in a `/results` folder when building SIL font projects)
     - This repo contains the full Charis SIL 6.001 package in the `results` folder, however only the font themselves are needed
     - Do not include the Charis SIL fonts in your project - they are only there for the examples
-- Create and edit your docs as individual Markdown files in the `source` folder, based on the format in provided examples
+- Create and edit your docs as individual markdown files in the `source` folder, based on the format in provided examples
 - Copy the `makedocs` shell script to the root of your project and adjust it to produce your docs (you will also need to make it executable)
 - Run `./makedocs` from the project root folder - the results will be in:
     - `documentation` (HTML)
     - `documentation/pdf` (PDF)
-    - `documentation/source/producesite` (Alternative Markdown for SIL product sites)
+    - `documentation/source/productsite` (Alternative markdown for SIL product sites)

 ## Authoring content